1099 Basics & FAQs

 Are there certain types of entities that do NOT require a 1099?

-Although incorporated vendors do not require a 1099-MISC to be issued at year-end (i.e., C-Corps and S-Corps), it is still within your right to request a W-9 from these types of vendors; and you could also send a 1099-MISC if you are unsure of their entity type and eligibility.
+Although incorporated vendors do not require a 1099-NEC or 1099-MISC to be issued at year-end (i.e., C-Corps and S-Corps), it is still within your right to request a W-9 from these types of vendors.
+When in doubt, you may still issue a 1099 if you are unsure of their entity type and eligibility (if they’re exempt, the IRS will ignore the 1099).

 Form 1099-MISC/NEC aggregates payments made for services performed as outlined above.
-A Form 1099-INT is an interest statement for interests paid; Payers must issue to any party to whom they paid at least $10 of interest to during the year.
+A Form 1099-INT is a statement for interests paid; payers must issue to any party to whom they paid at least $10 of interest to during the year.
 A Form 1099-DIV provides statement on dividends paid (a common reason might be related to capital gains distributions related to stocks, mutual funds, or investments).

 Do credit card payments to 1099 vendors need to be tracked for income?